Whipped Vanilla-Lemon Ricotta Tart with Fruit

 03/01/23

-Learn how to make this dreamy and rustic homemade ricotta tart, with step-by-step photos and helpful kitchen tips.
-This healthy dessert idea has a gluten-free crust, and a no bake filling that compliments almost any fruit (though stone fruit and berries are a match in tastebud heaven here!).
-Perfect to celebrate and enjoy with loved ones.
+A recipe for a dreamy homemade ricotta fruit tart.
+This nutritious dessert features a gluten-free crust, and a no-bake filling that compliments almost any fruit (though the featured stone fruit and berries are a match in tastebud heaven!).
+Perfect for celebrating and enjoying with loved ones.

-It’s a great sweet treat for my friends after gluten-free recipes too.
-The tart crust uses almond flour and gluten-free flour, making the entire dessert free from gluten and suitable for those with gluten intolerances or celiac disease.
+And here’s an added bonus for my free-from friends—it also happens to be gluten-free.
+The tart crust uses a mix of almond flour and plain gluten-free flour, making the dessert suitable for those with gluten intolerances or celiac disease.

 Gather Ingredients

 • Runny honey.
-Just a bit, to sweeten up the crust.
+Just a bit, to sweeten the deal.

 • Soft whole-milk ricotta.
-A thick Italian white cheese with a mild taste.
-It’s naturally grainy in texture, which we’ll be transforming creamy, dreamy and smooth with the help of a food processor.
+An Italian thick, white cheese.
+While naturally grainy in texture, we’ll transform it creamy and smooth with help of a food processor.

 • Lemon zest.
-Unlike the juice, zest contains essential lemon oils that add flavour without acidity.
-Aim for around 1 Tbsp aka a medium lemon.
+Aim for around 1 Tbsp, typical of a medium lemon.
+Unlike the juice, zest contains essential lemon oils to add flavour without acidity.

-• Fresh mint leaves (optional).
-For a flavour and green colour pop overtop.
+• Fresh mint leaves.
+For fresh flavour and a pop of green overtop.

-Vanilla bean is lovely in this dessert, but it’s a premium (and spendy) ingredient.
+Vanilla bean is lovely here, but it’s a premium (and spendy) ingredient.
 Feel free to substitute with vanilla extract – start with 1 tsp, adding extra for a more robust vanilla flavour.
 How much to add can vary according to the quality of the extract.
+Taste as you go!

-1. Mix the dry ingredients, aka almond meal, flour and salt, into a bowl.
-Add the honey and melted butter and mix until a crumbly consistency.
+Mix the dry ingredients in a bowl.
+Add honey and melted butter, and mix until a crumbly consistency.

-2. Add a whisked egg and knead together into a dough ball.
-I like using my hands instead of a spoon here – it’ll get a smidge messy, but does the job!
+Add a whisked egg and knead into a dough ball.
+I like using my hands instead of a spoon here.

-3. Grease a 23cm loose bottomed tart tin.
+Grease a 23cm loose bottomed tart tin.
 Press dough into tin, covering the base and up the sides.
-Take your time to get it nice and even – it’s not a job to rush.
+Take your time to get it nice and even.

 Kitchen Tips

 • Spoon flour into a measuring cup.
-A one-way ticket to dry crumbly baked goods is overshooting the flour.
-Instead of dipping the measuring cup into the flour container or bag (which can unintentionally overload it), spoon into a measuring cup and level off with a knife.
+A one-way ticket to dry crumbly baked goods is overestimating the flour.
+Instead of digging the measuring cup into the flour bag (which can unintentionally overload it), spoon into the cup and level off with a knife.

 • Grease the tin.
-Greasing is a necessary step even when using nonstick baking equipment.
-To do this, apply a thin layer of butter to the sides and bottom of the tin (I use a paper towel).
-It’ll help ensure your crust releases with ease.
+Greasing is necessary here, even when using nonstick baking equipment.
+Simply apply a thin layer of butter to the sides and bottom of the tin (I use a paper towel to smear it on).
+It’ll help release your crust with ease.

 • Pinch and patch the dough.
 As you press the dough into the tart pan, you’ll notice it starts to build up where the side of the crust meets the base.
 Here, pinch off excess dough and patch another part that’s a bit thin.
 End goal: nice even coverage.